SirZenith/lua-argparse/README.md

 # API

-Following documentation describe master branch of this repo.
-If you whant to read the doc for specific version, please switch to corresponding git tag.
+Following documentation describes master branch of this repo.
+If you want to read the doc for specific version, please switch to corresponding git tag.

 ## `Parameter`